 Agricultural and Resource Economics Research Group

 An increasing global population, scarcity of natural resources, and environmental and climatic constraints challenge agricultural sector.
 Substantial productivity improvements are required if more food and fiber is to be produced with fewer resources.
 In this research area, we measure productivity growth in agriculture and the food industry and explain its sources and determinants.
-We also study causal links between productivity and sustainability along agri-food value chains.

 Contact: Prof. Dr. Raushan Bokusheva